 Citi Premier® Card: Best for JetBlue

-Why we picked it: You can redeem your Citi ThankYou travel points that you earn with the Citi Premier Card for partner points, such as TrueBlue/JetBlue and a number of international brands like Etihad Guest Miles and Flying Blue (Air France, KLM).
+Why we picked it: You can redeem your Citi ThankYou travel points that you earn with the Citi Premier Card for partner points, such as TrueBlue/JetBlue and several international brands like Etihad Guest Miles and Flying Blue (Air France, KLM).
 Typically you’ll get a 1:1 match, meaning that 1,000 ThankYou Points equals 1,000 JetBlue TrueBlue points.

-Pros: The sign-up bonus is top-notch: Earn 80,000 points after you spend $4,000 within the first three months of card membership.
+Pros: The sign-up bonus is: Earn 60,000 points after you spend $4,000 within the first three months of card membership.
 There’s flexibility in earning with this card as well: You earn 3X points at restaurants, supermarkets, gas stations, air travel and hotels.